ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Decrease default flare altitude.
 The previous value was way too high for any small aircraft.
 It was also unsafe because after the flar, pitch is currently controlled open-loop, which means that stall can potentially happen during the flare
-message: Decrease default flare altitude.
-The previous value was way too high for any small aircraft.
-It was also unsafe because after the flar, pitch is currently controlled open-loop, which means that stall can potentially happen during the flare
 ### Antipattern Category

 ### Keyword